wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ## Scenario I: mod_cluster with dynamic discovery

-As mentioned earlier, dynamic discovery is enabled by default when using the Wildfly standalone-load-balancer.xml server profile.
+As mentioned earlier, dynamic discovery is enabled by default when using the WildFly standalone-load-balancer.xml server profile.
 This is to allow discovery to work out-of-the-box; in other words, with no additional configuration of the load balancer or its workers.